Over the last decade, many new well-paying jobs have emerged that didn’t exist ten years ago. These jobs are in high demand right now.

-You may learn how to do deal with this job via online courses.
-There is, for example, Google Academy that offers free digital training courses provided by Google.
+You may learn how to deal with this job via online courses.
+There is, for example, Google Academy which offers free digital training courses provided by Google.

 Over the past decade, we’ve seen the market for UAVs (unmanned aerial vehicles) exploding across the globe.
 This has created some interesting job opportunities for a new kind of specialist: drone operators.

-The tasks of drone pilots include checking the UVA prior to flying to make sure they will be operating in a proper way and to monitor the drone when it’s up in the air.
-Drone Operators will be planning the drones’ flying routes and navigate the machines along these paths.
+The tasks of drone pilots include checking the UVA prior to flying to make sure they will be operating in a proper way and monitoring the drone when it’s up in the air.
+Drone Operators will be planning the drones’ flying routes and navigating the machines along these paths.

 There are drone operators working for the military that usually will be responsible for collecting information about enemy troops’ movements or for mapping out some territory.
 Other drone operators could be involved in the production of aerial photography for some other purpose.
 An experienced drone operator can command a six-figure salary.

 Robotic companies need field technicians to fix robots.
 As we see more and more autonomous robots, specialized technicians are increasingly needed to guide and maintain this fleet.
 FarmWise, for example, employs field technicians that are responsible for dealing with digital interfaces.